c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/redline/redline-stealer.en.md

 pt = lznt1(rc4(key.encode(), ct))
 open(args.output, 'wb').write(pt)
 ```
-*Figure placeholder.
+*Figure 2.
 AutoIt Loader Static Unpacking Tool*

 ## Redline Stealer

 [Redline Stealer](https://malpedia.caad.fkie.fraunhofer.de/details/win.redline_stealer) is an information stealing malware available for purchase on underground forums and sells standalone and as a subscription service.
-This section of the blog is a technical analysis of Redline Stealer and its capabilities.
+This section of the blog is a technical analysis of *Redline Stealer* and its capabilities.

 ### Language Check